LeonarddeR/rdAccess/readme.md

 1. The Windows Store variant of the app is *not* supported.

 2. After installing Citrix Workspace, you have to start a remote session once to allow RDAccess registering itself.
 The reason behind this is that the application copies the system configuration to the user configuration when it establishes a session for the first time.
-After that, NVDA Remote Desktop can register itself under the current user context.
+After that, RDAccess can register itself under the current user context.

 ### Server side requirement